G-Milzink/CI_PP3_MD/README.md

 ## Project Goals

 - The projects main goal is to provide the user with an easy way to search an external database of movies using specific criteria such as "director" and year of release.
-- It allows the user to string together queries to perform complex searches inside the database.
+- The application will allow the user to string together queries to perform complex searches inside the database.
+- The application will allow the user to keep/review/delete previous search results.
-- It allows users to enter movies into the database.
+- The application will allow the user to enter movies into the database.
+- The application will allow any registered user to add a new user to the system.

 ### User Goals

 - The abillity to search a database for one or more movies based on certain specific criteria.
+- The abillity to keep/review.delete past search results.
 - The abillity to add movies to the database.

 ### Site owner goals
-- Create an application that allows the user to easily find or add movies in a database.
+- Create an application that allows the user to easily find or add movies in a database and create a personal list of movies wich can be reviewed later.
 - Create an application that is easy to use and provides clear feedback to the user.

 ## User Experience